GrandStrategos/Command_Resources/Guides/GPS Jamming with Lua/readme.md

 weaponU.target ={ latitude=lat, longitude=lon, GUID='BOL' }
 ```

-So this is how GPSJamming Function looks like.
+So this is how GPS_Jamming Function looks like.
 In this function I've added a check for weapons with a plotted course, to only change the last waypoint.
 ```
 function GPS_Jamming()
   local weapon = UnitX() -- Unit that trigger the events